yu1inhong/car_brand_text_analysis/README.md

 # car_brand_text_analysis
 ## Real-word Trade-in Values of Car Brands

 Inspired by the idea of using social mentions for movies to predict box office outcomes (reference link: https://www.socialmediatoday.com/content/two-thumbs-using-social-media-trends-anticipate-box-office-success), we constructed this project with the aim to explore insights based on the text analysis with regard to posts on a forum, and to form potential advice for brand manager, product manager and advertising manager based on our concrete analysis.
+This project is implemented in python and most of our analysis are conducted using the natrual language processing library - NLTK.

 To avoid bias on a particular product or brand, we get started by parsing data from general topics forums.
 We target on the latest 5000 comments on a forum related to real-world vehicle trade-in values (data source: https://forums.edmunds.com/discussion/1212/general/x/real-world-trade-in-values).